Create systematic cyclic code from binary vector data

 You can determine the systematic cyclic coding scheme in one of two ways:

-and second dialog parameters, respectively.
-The block computes an
+parameters, respectively.
+The block computes an appropriate generator

-enter N as the first parameter and a polynomial
+N as the first parameter and a polynomial character

-character vector or a binary vector as the second parameter.
+vector or a binary vector as the second parameter.
+The vector

-The vector represents the generator polynomial by listing its coefficients
+represents the generator polynomial by listing its coefficients in order of

-in order of ascending exponents.
-You can create cyclic generator polynomials
+ascending exponents.
+You can create cyclic generator polynomials using the

 For information about the data types each block port supports, see the Supported Data Type table on this page.